-Х Input matrix of dimensions $n \times p$.
-Can be a sparse matrix (using class "sparseMatrix" from the Matrix package). • Output vector of dimension n .
-For type="linear" should be continuous and for type="logistic" should be a binary variable.
+Χ Input matrix of dimensions $n \times p$.
+Can be a sparse matrix (using class "sparseMatrix" from the Matrix package).

+Output vector of dimension n.
+For type="linear" should be continuous and У for type="logistic" should be a binary variable.

-groups A grouping structure for the input data.
-Should take the form of a vector of 8 group indices. type The type of regression to perform.
-Supported values are: "linear" and "logistic". lambda The regularisation parameter.
+A grouping structure for the input data.
+Should take the form of a vector of groups group indices.

+The type of regression to perform.
+Supported values are: "linear" and "logistic". lambda path_length The number of λ values to fit the model for.
+If "lambda" is user-specified, this is ignored.

+The regularisation parameter.
 Defines the level of sparsity in the model.
-A higher value leads to sparser models: "path" computes a path of regularisation parameters of length "path_length".
-The path will begin just above the value at which the first predictor enters the model and will terminate at the value determined by "min_frac".
-User-specified single value or sequence.
+A higher value leads to sparser models:

+- "path" computes a path of regularisation parameters of length "path_length".
+The path will begin just above the value at which the first predictor enters the model and will terminate at the value determined by "min_frac". - User-specified single value or sequence.
 Internal scaling is applied based on the type of standardisation.
-The returned "lambda" value will be the original unscaled value(s). path_length The number of λ values to fit the model for.
-If "lambda" is user-specified, this is ignored. min_frac Smallest value of λ as a fraction of the maximum value.
-That is, the final λ will be "min_frac" of the first λ value. alpha The value of α , which defines the convex balance between OSCAR and gOSCAR.
+The returned "lambda" value will be the original unscaled value(s).

+Smallest value of λ as a fraction of the maximum value.
+That is, the final λ will be "min_frac" of the first λ value.

+alpha The value of α , which defines the convex balance between OSCAR and gOSCAR.
 Must be between 0 and 1.
-Recommended value is 0.95. max_iter Maximum number of ATOS iterations to perform. backtracking The backtracking parameter, τ , as defined in Pedregosa and Gidel (2018). max_iter_backt Maximum number of backtracking line search iterations to perform per global iteration. tol Convergence tolerance for the stopping criteria. standardise Type of standardisation to perform on X: • "12" standardises the input data to have l_2 norms of one.
-When using this "lambda" is scaled internally by $1/\sqrt{n}$. • "11" standardises the input data to have l_1 norms of one.
-When using this "lambda" is scaled internally by $1/n$. "sd" standardises the input data to have standard deviation of one. "noBaone" no standardisation applied. intercept Logical flag for whether to fit an intercept. screen Logical flag for whether to apply screening rules (see Feser and Evangelou (2024)).
-Screening discards irrelevant groups before fitting, greatly improving speed. verbose Logical flag for whether to print fitting information. w_weights Optional vector for the group penalty weights.
-Overrides the OSCAR penalties when specified.
-When entering custom weights, these are multiplied internally by λ and $1 - \alpha$.
-To void this behaviour, set $\lambda = 2$ and $\alpha = 0.5$. v_weights Optional vector for the variable penalty weights.
-Overrides the OSCAR penal- ties when specified.
-When entering custom weights, these are multiplied inter- nally by λ and α .
-To void this behaviour, set $\lambda = 2$ and $\alpha = 0.5$.
+Recommended value is 0.95.

+backtracking The backtracking parameter, τ , as defined in Pedregosa and Gidel (2018). max_iter_backtracking

+Maximum number of backtracking line search iterations to perform per global iteration.

+- "12" standardises the input data to have l_2 norms of one.
+When using this "lambda" is scaled internally by $1/\sqrt{n}$. - "11" standardises the input data to have l_1 norms of one.
+When using this "lambda" is scaled internally by 1/n. - "sd" standardises the input data to have standard deviation of one. - "noBaone" no standardisation applied.

+Logical flag for whether to fit an intercept.

-fit_sgo() fits an SGO model (Feser and Evangelou (2024)) using adaptive three operator splitting (ATOS).
+Logical flag for whether to apply screening rules (see Feser and Evangelou (2024)).
+Screening discards irrelevant groups before fitting, greatly improving min_frac intercept screen w_weights v_weights fit_sgo() fits an SGO model (Feser and Evangelou (2024)) using adaptive three operator splitting (ATOS).
 SGO uses the same model set-up as for SGS, but with different weights (see Bao et al. (2020) and Feser and Evangelou (2024)).
 The penalties are given by (for a group g and variable i, with p variables and m groups):